MoarVM/MoarVM/docs/reveal.md

 ## What are the main goals?

-To create a VM backend for Rakudo Perl 6 that:
+To create a VM backend for Rakudo Raku that:

 * Is **lightweight and focused** on doing exactly what Rakudo needs, without any prior technical or domain debt to pay off.